 - Provide a phone number if possible; we may need to call you back.

 - Don’t hang up the phone until the dispatcher tells you to.

 - Return to the patient and listen for the phone.

 - Don’t move the patient unless he or she is in danger of being injured from their surroundings.

 - When the ambulance arrives the paramedics will ask several questions as they examine and treat the patient.
-These questions may include:

 Help us find you!

 In an emergency situation, response time may be the difference between life and death.
-Finding an address in the city and the rural areas is always a constant challenge for emergency responders.
+Finding an address in the city and the rural areas can be a challenge for emergency responders.
 Help us find you by providing address numbers to your home that can be seen from the street, if you live in the rural areas your name and 911 address on your mailbox or at the end of your drive way can be a true lifesaver.
 Make sure children in your home know their address and directions to the home.
 Place your address by the phone for a visiting guest that may need to call 911.